aarushi787/Orthotics-E-commerce/server/README.md

-# B.R.
-Surgical - Backend API Server
+# Fox Orthotics - Backend API Server

-This directory contains the Node.js/Express backend for the B.R.
-Surgical e-commerce application.
+This directory contains the Node.js/Express backend for the Fox Orthotics e-commerce application.

 ## Features